AI, Tech Startups & The Finnish Prison System

 But in light of the continuously shifting landscape, some argue that being tough on crime may not actually produce any effective drop in crime rates.

 Others point to America’s “broken incarceration system” which fails to address the root causes of crime.
 Broken, arguably because America’s recidivism rate (rate of repeat offending after exiting prison) is one of the highest in the world (70%).
 Compare that with Scandinavian countries like Norway who have a rate of about 20%.

 Attempting to revolutionise imprisonment is the nation of Finland, the world’s happiest country four years running.
 The Finnish authorities have taken a radically different approach to most in terms of their attitudes towards prisoner punishment and crucially towards prisoner rehabilitation.

 Open and Closed Prisons

 Finland has one of the lowest incarceration rates in the world.

 Hosting 11 facilities, the so-called “open-prison” offers the prisoner a uniquely pleasant experience.
 Inmates aren’t even technically imprisoned – built on a system of trust, they are free to come and go as they please in their own vehicles.
 They stay in “cells” which are arguably the same if not better standard than much of the university student accommodation.

 But even closed prisons (where there are physical restrictions in place) aren’t like the ones we see in most of the world.
 Inmates are encouraged to become self-sufficient and are offered rewards including virtual reality experiences.

-Project manager for Finland’s Smart Prison Project highlights “We have this kind of normality principle that prisoners should be treated equally even though they are prisoners, but they should have access to same services and rights as, as other citizens.”
+The project manager for Finland’s Smart Prison Project explained “We have this kind of normality principle that prisoners should be treated equally even though they are prisoners, but they should have access to same services and rights as, as other citizens.”